pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 Since a branch in git is just a pointer this is can easily be done.

-Let's first create the new feature branch and call it `feature-x`.
+Let us first create the new feature branch and call it `feature-x`.

     git branch feature-x

-This creates a new branch `feature-x` that points to the same commit as the current branch, `master`.
-So both `master` and `feature-x` point to the last commit `E`.
+This creates a new branch `feature-x` that points to the same commit as the current branch, `master` So both `master` and `feature-x` point to the last commit `E`.

                          feature-x
                           master